 Price-to-funds from operations multiple

-The most common way to calculate the relative value of a REIT is the price-to-FFO (funds from operations) multiple.
-FFO is widely used because it is the main earnings metric for REITs, similar to EPS (earnings per share) in other industries.
-The price-to-FFO multiple is equivalent to the PE (price-to-earnings) multiple used in other industries.
+The most common way to calculate the relative value of a REIT like Equity Residential (EQR) is the price-to-FFO (funds from operations) multiple.
+FFO is widely used because it’s the main earnings metric for REITs.
+It’s similar to the EPS (earnings per share) in other industries.
+The price-to-FFO multiple is equivalent to the PE (price-to-earnings) ratio that’s used in other industries.

-A closer look at SL Green Realty’s (SLG) trailing-12-month price-to-FFO multiple shows that it is in line with its historical valuation.
-Over the last eight years, Boston Properties’ (BXP) ranged between 1.7x and 21.7x, with a current price-to-FFO multiple of around 17.7x.
-SL Green Realty experienced its lowest price-to-FFO multiple in March 2009, while its highest multiple was recorded in May 2011.
+A closer look at Equity Residential’s trailing 12-month price-to-FFO multiple shows that it’s in line with its historical valuation.
+Over the last eight years, Equity Residential’s price ranged between 8x and 29.8x of its FFO.
+It has a current price-to-FFO multiple of around 21.1x.
+During the housing crisis, Equity Residential experienced the lowest price-to-FFO multiple.
+The company recorded the highest multiple in July 2011.